Prerequisites

 Primary Email Addresses

-In this situation, we recommend ensuring that your SAML response only includes a single email address in its attributes, as including multiple can cause confusion when we attempt to tie it to a new or existing user.
+In this situation, we recommend ensuring that your SAML response only includes a single email address in its attributes, as including multiple emails can cause confusion when we attempt to tie it to a new or existing user.

 Additionally, if the users have a static email address (e.g. a UPN), we recommend utilizing this in your attribute mapping to ensure they will have a stable OpenAI user account that will not be impacted when their other email addresses may be changed.